Alex Kirilloff Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.29 team ERA that ranks 18th across all league pitching staffs.
+- The Orioles' 4.34 team ERA ranks 18th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 19th in baseball in home runs given up (95 total, 1.2 per game).
+- The Orioles rank 20th in baseball in home runs allowed (98 total, 1.2 per game).

-- His most recent time out was on Saturday against the Seattle Mariners, when the righty threw seven innings, surrendering three earned runs while allowing five hits.
+- In his most recent time out on Sunday, the right-hander threw seven innings against the Seattle Mariners, allowing two earned runs while surrendering two hits.

+- In 14 games this season, the 26-year-old has amassed an ERA of 3.75, with 8.4 strikeouts per nine innings.
+Opponents are hitting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.